Live Webinar : Introducing form•Z 8 Pro, now with subdivision surfaces and more! September 9, 2014

 Thursday, December 12, 2013 1:00pm-2:00pm EST (18:00-19:00 GMT)

-form•Z end-of-year upgrade special
+form•Z end-of-year upgrade special December 3, 2013

-We have exciting news about very special savings for you!
-You can now take full advantage of the power of form•Z 7 modeling at an exceptional price available until the end of 2013.
-Click HERE for a dealer near you, US customers get more details HERE.
+very special savings for you!
+You can now take full advantage of the power of form•Z

-NEW Webinar Replay -- Digital fabrication
+NEW Webinar Replay -- Digital fabrication November 19, 2013

 We have now released a NEW Webinar Replay -- Digital fabrication in form•Z

 form•Z gives you the power to turn your virtual designs into reality in the exciting world of digital fabrication.
 Learn how easy it is to take your 3D digital model and actually build it using a variety of modern fabrication technologies such as 3D printing, CNC manufacturing, unfolding, and more.
 This information is valuable for 3D design professionals who want to learn how 3D models can be easily turned into accurate physical reality.
+In this video you'll learn: Step-by-step instructions on how to prepare and analyze your model for 3D printing so it prints correctly the first time.
+Techniques to quickly and efficiently layout your project for CNC cutting, including valuable tips on how to convert your cnc machine profiles to any one of the many industry standard data formats used in digital fabrication.
+Helpful tips on the unfolding process allowing you to harness the power of unwrapping your 3D forms.
+What to look for regarding important exporting parameters you need to know when interfacing with digital fabrication.
+In addition, we'll also take a brief look at a few other fabrication related tools and features used in managing your 3D model data such as Information Management, exporting data to CVS spreadsheet files, and linking your model to construction layout documentation.
+Please see this link to see the video: http://www.formz.com/webinars/webinars_html/overviewfabricationwithformZ.html

-formZ 7 awarded AIA BEST OF SHOW
+formZ 7 awarded AIA BEST OF SHOW June 26, 2013

 Architosh, the leading online publication devoted to Mac and iOS CAD and 3D software professionals and students, has announced its 2nd annual AIA National Convention and Exposition “BEST of SHOW” .